 Who are we?

 In the past, Mijnwater B.V. used to extract energy from the water in the mines, but this mine water now just serves as a storage reservoir.
-Mijnwater is a new type of district heating grid that, thanks to the development of the first independent pipe network in Europe, can supply both heating and cooling to connected customers.
-When a building cools down (or heats up), residual heat (or residual cold) is left over and vice versa.
+Mijnwater is a new type of district heating grid that, thanks to the development of the first independent pipe network in Europe, can supply connected customers with both heating and cooling.
+When a building cools down (or heats up), residual heat (or residual cold) is left over.
 This residual heat or residual cold is exchanged by the Mijnwater B.V. grid via underground cellars where heat exchangers and pumps have been installed.

-In this way, it is possible to reduce the CO2emissions of connected buildings by 65%.
-The company was using this method back in 2018 to provide heating and cooling to buildings totalling an area of 200,000 m2.
-Through the PALET (Parkstad Limburg Energy Transition) project, the region is embracing Mijnwater B.V.'s district heating grid, which aims to connect 30,000 homes in Parkstad to the heating and cooling grid by 2030.
+In this way, it is possible to reduce the CO2 emissions of connected buildings by 65%.
+Through the PALET (Parkstad Limburg Energy Transition) project, the region is embracing Mijnwater’s district heating grid, which aims to connect 30,000 homes in Parkstad to the heating and cooling grid by 2030.
 For the rest of the Netherlands, Mijnwater has the proven potential to making cities free from natural gas.